• Tel: +44(0)1479 821248

 On this tour we enjoy eight days exploring at a relaxed pace, walking amongst spectacular scenery to look for endemic birds and into the Highlands to see endemic reptiles in the wild.
 The holiday is land based, using local boat services to visit other islands, amid the company as we travel of passing petrels, shearwaters, boobies, gulls, dolphins, turtles, seals and sharks.

 A holiday offering exceptional value, combining the unique Galapagos (very expensive if done separately) with tremendous birding in mainland Ecuador.
-Our local agents have good relations with key accommodations in wonderful locations, and we are especially pleased to be offering this tour again in 2024.
+Our local agents have good relations with key accommodations in wonderful locations, and we are especially pleased to be offering this tour again in 2026.

-DAY 1: Mon 9 September 2024 UK - ECUADOR
+DAY 1: Wed 9 September 2026 UK - ECUADOR

-Relax in our complimentary VIP airport lounge, then fly from London Heathrow to Quito where we will be met by our local guide and transferred to our comfortable modern hotel.
-We stay overnight in the recently restored Cultura Manor Hotel, a delightful nastural heritage listed building now operating as a boutique hotel.
+Relax in our complimentary VIP airport lounge, then fly from London to Quito where we will be met by our local guide and transferred to our comfortable modern hotel.
+We stay overnight in the recently restored Cultura Manor Hotel, a delightful heritage listed building now operating as a boutique hotel.

+This morning we start early, travelling northwest of Quito crossing the western slopes of the Andes range heading towards Tandayapa valley.
 Our birding begins at the Yanacocha Reserve, in the high cloud forest at 10,500ft, among one of the most biodiverse environments on Earth.
 The reserve protects an area of elfin Polylephis Forest, home to many hundreds of bird, butterfly and orchid species.
 In this habitat the variety of hummingbirds is a major highlight; Shining Sunbeam, Mountain Velvet-breast, Great Sapphirewing, Buff-winged Starfrontlet, and three species of puffleg including endemic and highly endangered Black-breasted Puffleg, gradually recovering from near extinction, and Purple-backed Thornbill can be found, amongst colourful flocks of tanagers, flowerpiercers, and furnariids.
 Antpittas and tapaculos call from the dense forest.

-DAY 3: Wed 11 September MINDO: MASHPI AREA – THE OILBIRD RESERVE
+DAY 3: Fri 11 September MINDO: MASHPI AREA – THE OILBIRD RESERVE

 Before breakfast we enjoy local birding at the Lodge feeders and within the adjacent forest.
 After breakfast we head for Mashpi Reserve, in a part of the cloudforest where around 500 birds have been recorded.
 This is another superb birding location, famous for its impressive list of ‘Choco’ endemics (36 species).
 This cloud forest is also extremely rich in plants, from ferns and bromeliads to many orchids.
-Later we visit El Chontal, where as many as 100 Oilbirds make their homes in the Los Tayos Cave, which is actually a deep, dark ravine.
+Later we visit El Chontal, where as many as 100 Oilbirds make their homes in the famous Los Tayos Cave, which is actually a deep, dark ravine.

-DAY 4: Thurs 12 September MINDO: RIO SILANCHE RESERVE – MILPE RESERVE
+DAY 4: Sat 12 September MINDO: RIO SILANCHE RESERVE – MILPE RESERVE

 After an early breakfast we drive to Rio Silanche, a tropical lowland reserve which holds an incredible diversity.
 This important site is home to many endemic birds, including Dusky Pigeon, Purple-chested Hummingbird, Little Woodstar, Choco Trogon, Double-banded Graytail, Stub-tailed Antbird, Slate-throated Gnatcatcher, Scarlet-breasted Dacnis, Scarlet-and-white Tanager, Blue-whiskered Tanager, Gray and Gold Tanager, Blue-headed Parrot, Marron-tailed Parakeet, White-bearded Manakin, Scarlet-thighed Dacnis, Chestnut-mandibled Toucan, Black-headed Tody Flycatcher, Slaty-capped Shriketyrant, and many others.